awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

 ### Custom Job Worker Architecture and Examples<a name="actions-create-custom-action-job-worker-common"></a>

 After you have mapped out your high\-level workflow, you can create your job worker\.
 Although the specifics of your custom action will ultimately determine what is needed for your job worker, most job workers for custom actions include the following functionality:
-+ Polling for jobs from AWS CodePipeline using `PollForJobs`\.
++ Polling for jobs from CodePipeline using `PollForJobs`\.
-+ Acknowledging jobs and returning results to AWS CodePipeline using `AcknowledgeJob`, `PutJobSuccessResult`, and `PutJobFailureResult`\.
++ Acknowledging jobs and returning results to CodePipeline using `AcknowledgeJob`, `PutJobSuccessResult`, and `PutJobFailureResult`\.
 + Retrieving artifacts from and/or putting artifacts into the Amazon S3 bucket for the pipeline\.
 To download artifacts from the Amazon S3 bucket, you must create an Amazon S3 client that uses signature version 4 signing \(Sig V4\)\.
 Sig V4 is required for SSE\-KMS\.

   To upload artifacts to the Amazon S3 bucket, you must additionally configure the Amazon S3 `[PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/SOAPPutObject.html)` request to use encryption\.
 Currently only SSE\-KMS is supported for encryption\.
 In order to know whether to use the default key or a customer\-managed key to upload artifacts, your custom job worker must look at the [job data](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_JobData.html) and check the [encryption key](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_EncryptionKey.html) property\.
 If the encryption key property is set, you should use that encryption key ID when configuring SSE\-KMS\.
 If the key is null, you use the default master key\.
-AWS CodePipeline uses the default Amazon S3 master key unless otherwise configured\.
+CodePipeline uses the default Amazon S3 master key unless otherwise configured\.

   The following sample shows how to create the KMS parameters in Java: